NFPA 72 Requirements for Installing Gas Detection Systems on Fire Alarms

 Typically a fire alarm system will monitor the outputs from systems that have been installed by others who specialize in these areas.
 Typical gases and vapors that I have seen being detected are: ammonia, nitrogen, oxygen, silane, phosphine, carbon dioxide, sulfuric acid, chlorine, hydrochloric acid and cyanide.

 When a fire alarm system is connected to one of these detection systems, or if that system is being installed standalone, the notification appliance cannot state “Fire” or “Fire Alarm.”
 The notification appliances must be different – typically these may be blue, amber or some other color – and produce a different sound.

 The AHJ should be consulted as to how any signal from these systems is to be acted upon.
 Depending on the gas or vapor, the department may wish to be notified as an alarm event, a supervisory event or just notify a responsible party.

-NFPA 72 also has provisions for the monitoring of temperature extremes within a building to help prevent a fire sprinkler suppression system from freezing and includes:
+NFPA 72 requirements also have provisions for the monitoring of temperature extremes within a building to help prevent a fire sprinkler suppression system from freezing and includes:

 17.16.4 Water Temperature Supervisory Signal-Initiating Device.

 184.108.40.206 A temperature supervisory device for a water storage container exposed to freezing conditions shall initiate two separate and distinctive signals, as specified in 220.127.116.11.